EricZimmerman/evtx/evtx/Maps/!!!!README.md

         Value: "/Event/EventData/Data[@Name=\"WakeSourceType\"]"
 ```

-Here, when the map is applied, the numerical value for WakeSourceType is filtered through the Lookup with the same name, and the value is updated to reflect the more human readable version.
+Here, when the Map is applied, the numerical value for WakeSourceType is filtered through the Lookup with the same name, and the value is updated to reflect the more human readable version.
 If you want BOTH the original value and  the lookup value, simply reference the original using a different Name under Values, then reference that adjusted name as a variable, like this:
 ```
   -
     Property: PayloadData2